sijopkd/3d-object-detection-for-autonomous-vehicles/README.md

    - Transform the annotated bounding boxes to BEV to create target images(shown below)
     ![Image description](preprocessing_2.png) <br />
    - After generating the targets, transform the labels back to the real world coordinates to generate the predctions

+## Training

+- Train a U-Net fully connected convolutional neural network to predict whether an object is present in the BEV
+- Threshold this probability map to fit boxes around the detections

 ## Results

 Final model -> 0.045 mAP